Extrapolation method to optimize linear-ramp QAOA parameters: Evaluation of QAOA runtime scaling: Conclusion

 \section{Conclusion}

 In this work, we present an extrapolation method to optimize linear-ramp QAOA parameters, enabling us to discard the need for variational optimization employed in standard QAOA.
-We start with the introduction of three different combinatorial optimization use cases: Portfolio Optimization, Feature Selection, and Clustering, which are subsequently solved using classical methods (CPLEX, Gurobi, MQLib Burer2002, Goemans-Williamson) to assess the classical runtime.
+We start with the introduction of four different combinatorial optimization use cases: Portfolio Optimization, Feature Selection, Clustering and weighted MaxCut, which are subsequently solved using classical methods (CPLEX, Gurobi, MQLib Burer2002, Goemans-Williamson) to assess the classical runtime.
 The scaling of the runtime is investigated by fitting the runtime with an exponential model, which serves as a benchmark for the runtimes of our quantum algorithm.
-In particular, we concentrate on the runtime scaling of the MQLib Burer2002 heuristics, since it exhibits the lowest absolute values of the runtime together with a well-defined scaling behaviour over a large range of problem sizes.
+In particular, we concentrate on the runtime scaling of the MQLib Burer2002 heuristics, since it exhibits the lowest absolute values of the runtime together with a well-defined scaling behavior over a large range of problem sizes.

 Our quantum algorithm is based on linear-ramp QAOA, for which the circuit parameters are determined by a linear ansatz.
 This ansatz is characterized by three parameters ($\Delta_{\gamma}$, $\Delta_{\beta}$ and depth $p$), which have to be optimized.
 In this paper, we expose a method to derive those optimized parameters through extrapolation from smaller to larger problem sizes.
 In particular, the extrapolation is based on optimizations of QAOA circuits with reduced size ($\tilde{N}=4,6,8,10$) corresponding to randomly sampled sub-instances of the original problem instance (with size $N$ up to 28).
-Finally, the quantum runtime is expressed in terms of the total depth $D=d N_\text{shots}$, i.e., the depth $d$ of a single linear-ramp QAOA circuit times the (median of) the number of shots required to measure the optimal solution on a noiseless simulator.
-Comparing quantum and classical runtime scalings, we find an indication of quantum advantage for one of the three use cases mentioned above, i.e., for portfolio optimization.
+The quantum runtime is then expressed in terms of the total depth $D=d N_\text{shots}$, i.e., the depth $d$ of a single linear-ramp QAOA circuit times the (median of) the number of shots required to measure the optimal solution on a noiseless quantum emulator.
+Comparing quantum and classical runtime scalings, we find an indication of quantum advantage for one of the three use cases mentioned above, i.e., for Portfolio Optimization.

+We furthermore showed that, based on the extrapolated optimized circuit parameters, a simple ansatz can be derived, according to which these parameters can be scaled algebraically with increasing problem size $N$, independently of the particular problem instance at hand.
+Employing this "universal" parameter scaling, leaves the advantageous results in case of Portfolio Optimization unchanged, but significantly improves the scaling of quantum runtime in case of the three other problem classes (achieving equality with the classical benchmark in case of Feature Selection and MaxCut).